Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Teamwork skills require collaboration, individual commitment, and communication, among others.
 It is the ability to work with a team towards being productive about a shared goal.
 Teamwork involves the ability to communicate, understand multiple perspectives, and create/maintain relationships.

 People with teamwork skills can work seamlessly (on group projects) with others because they see success as a shared achievement.
-Therefore, they are sought after because they are more likely to contribute towards organizational success.
+Therefore, they are sought after because they are more likely to contribute to organizational success.

 Leadership Skills